Chinese New Year in UAE: 6 things to know about Year of the Snake

 Photo: AFP

-With family reunions, red decorations, feasts and parades, millions in China and Chinese expats worldwide celebrate the Chinese New Year, in one of the longest annual occasions worldwide.
+With family reunions, red decorations, feasts and parades, millions in China and Chinese expats worldwide celebrate the Chinese New Year each year, in one of the longest occasions worldwide.

-When will the highly anticipated event be celebrated this year?
-The the dates differ each year according to the moon.
-Here are 6 things you should know about the upcoming mega event:
+The festival is also called the Lunar New Year which means that its dates differ each year according to the moon.
+So when will the highly anticipated event be celebrated this year?
+Here are 6 things you should know about the upcoming mega celebaration:

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-In 2025, the Chinese New Year, also called the Lunar New Year falls on Wednesday, January 29, and celebrations culminate with the Lantern Festival on February 12.
+In 2025, the Chinese New Year falls on Wednesday, January 29, and celebrations culminate with the Lantern Festival on February 12.

 The event is divided into three parts: